TEXT FOR ENGINEERS, ORTHOPEDIC SURGEONS, EPIDEMIOLOGISTS AND PHYSIOLOGISTS:

 The tibia is weakest in bending where skiing stresses are also the largest — near the top of the boot.
 In torsion, the top two-thirds of the tibia are the most vulnerable sections.

 Muscle activity cannot add strength to the tibia because skiing injury-loads can occur faster than 'fast-twitch' muscles can be turned-on.
-The failure criteria of the tibia must reflect the most conservative condition — the unprotected tibia.
+There is no experimental, epidemiological or observational scientific proof that muscle activity can subtract appreciable strength from the tibia.
+The failure criteria of the tibia must therefore be based on the most conservative condition — the unprotected tibia.

-The desire for "tibia safety" is impossible since, for example, during some injury-producing events, the boot can be partially constrained by snow — causing an injury-producing load to not flow through the binding.
-Boot-fit and boot-buckling contribute significantly to the transfer of loads between the ski and the tibia: a binding cannot sense loads that are resolved mostly inside of a ski boot rather than through the boot to the ski-boot-binding system.
+The desire for complete "tibia safety in skiing" is impossible since, for example, during some injury-producing events, the boot can be partially constrained by snow — causing an injury-producing load to not flow through the binding.
+Boot-fit and boot-buckling contribute significantly to the transfer of loads between the ski and the tibia: a binding cannot read or react to loads that are not transmitted to a binding as a consequence of a ‘weak-link’ between the foot / leg / ski-boot.
 If a boot is buckled too loosely — an injury-producing-load cannot be fully-transferred to the binding.
-Boots must be snugly buckled.
-Real ski-binding companies do not discuss the term, 'safety': the term is a dangerous misnomer.
+Boots must be buckled snugly.

 Factors effecting tibia strength

-• Age related tibia strength — Children and adolescents under 19 years have soft-weak bones.
+• Age related tibia strength — Children and adolescents under 19-years have soft-weak bones.
 Females over 40 have the possibility of reduced bone strength.
 Males over 53 have the possibility of brittle-weak bones.
 See graph, below.
-Reasonable exercise can maintain tibia strength throughout the years.
+Reasonable exercise and diet (see text, below) can mitigate a large reduction in tibia strength.

 • Velocity of loading — Bones are stronger during 'fast' (dynamic) loading compared with slow (quasi-static) loading.
 The velocity-effect on bone-strength is called 'visco-elasticity'.
 There can be as much as an ~18% difference in tibia-strength between slow and fast loading.
 Ski-bindings must function to accommodate the worst-case scenario — slow loading — even though the issues of friction that are found in nearly all mechanical systems become compounded during slow-moving mechanical operations.
 See graph, below.

-• Combined-loading — Bones are weaker during combined torsion-bending loading when compared to pure-torsional loading.
+• Combined-loading — Bones are weaker during combined torsion-bending loading when compared with pure-torsional loading.
 See graph, below.

 • Cyclical stress / exercise — As described by Wolfe's Law, bones can become stronger when exposed to repeated cyclical loading.
 Racers who ski extensively on hardpacked snow and ice can develop stronger tibia's.
 Astronauts — in the absence of gravitational loading — experience weakened bones.

-• Diet — A calcium-rich diet together with vitamin D can maintain bone strength.
+• Diet — A calcium-rich diet together with vitamin D can mitigate a reduction in bone strength.
 Excessive phytates (non-soaked beans), meat, salt, oxalates (such as spinach), wheat bran, caffeine (coffee & tea), alcohol and soft drinks are adverse to bone strength [ref: U.S. National Osteoporosis Foundation].

 • Disease — Certain diseases can reduce bone strength.
 A doctor should provide medical advice about whether skiing is appropriate during the course of certain diseases.